 The 10 Best Aquarium Skimmers

-This wiki has been updated 28 times since it was first published in February of 2017.
+This wiki has been updated 29 times since it was first published in February of 2017.
 If you’re looking to rid your fish tank of accumulated gunk, debris, and oily residue, these handy aquarium skimmers will do the trick.
 By removing proteins and organic materials from the surface, they will improve water quality, oxygen exchange, and light penetration, leaving your aquatic friends clean and happy and creating a crystal-clear environment for your viewing enjoyment.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes